-This beautiful Valentine’s Day charcuterie board will wow your loved ones.
-Red berries, salami roses and heart-shaped cheeses are complimented with crackers, dried fruits and nuts!
+This heart-shaped Valentine's Day charcuterie board will wow your loved one.
+Red berries, salami roses and heart-shaped cheeses, plus crackers, dried fruit and nuts to fill it out.

-I like making charcuterie boards for dinner, especially when we have a lot of bits and pieces in the fridge, and I don’t feel like cooking up a meal.
-They are easily customizable and can be turned into something special like this one.
+I like making charcuterie boards for dinner, especially when we have a lot of bits and pieces in the fridge and I don't feel like cooking up a meal.
+They're easily customizable and can be turned into something special like this one.

 Shopping list

-- Salami, prosciutto – This is what I used here.
-The salami is a must if you want to make the roses.
-If not, use any kind of deli meat you prefer.
+- Salami, prosciutto: This is what I used here.
+Salami is the easiest for roses.
+If you don't want roses, use any deli meat you prefer.

-- Cheese – Cheddar, Babybel, sliced Mozzarella, Manchego – Anything you like.
-To partially outline the heart shape, I cut hearts out of sliced Mozzarella.
+- Cheese: Cheddar, Babybel, sliced mozzarella, manchego, anything you like.
+To outline part of the heart shape, I cut small hearts out of sliced mozzarella.

 - Round cutting board, cheese board, serving tray, platter.
 You can also serve it just on a clean table if using parchment paper under.